Argishti-Cho/Django-Angular/README.md

 To deactivate the virtual environment, simply run `deactivate` and then `exit`

 ### Note.
-open user_interface/angular14/src/app/share.service.ts in any text editor and on the lines 9 and 10 change the "http://127.0.0.1:8000"; to your s3: bucket path or url.
-It's commented out
+open user_interface/angular14/src/app/share.service.ts in any text editor and see the lines 9 and 10 It is the API of your backend, update if backend's API changes